 The Federal Aviation Administration is still scrambling to decide how to regulate drones in American airspace, but there's at least one thing we know for sure: You're not supposed to use drones to make money.
-Well, even that isn't as clear as we thought.

 This week, Motherboard says, the FAA sent a scary letter to drone lover Jason Hanes, telling him to stop posting his drone videos to his website or he'd be subject to fines.
 The reason: Those videos are on YouTube, and YouTube has ads, therefore he's using drones to make money.